ic-768/quick-files/README.md

 ## Fast, no-nonsense access to your most frequented files.

-I made this plugin because I love harpoon, but it scopes files down to project directories.
-So I couldn't share the same file list between different projects.
+I made this plugin because I love harpoon, but it scopes files down to project directories, meaning that I can't share the _same file list_ between _different projects_.

-Using this plugin, I can quickly edit my neovim config on the fly, get to my repos directory ASAP, etc. no matter where I am in neovim.
+Using this plugin, I can quickly edit my neovim config, get to my repos directory, mess with my linux configuration - **on the fly** - no matter where I am in neovim.
 It's rough around the edges and nowhere near as polished as harpoon, but it was a good way to learn some lua and hack around in neovim.
 Also lots of fun!

-## How to use
+## How do I use this?

 `<leader-J>` adds the current file to the file list.
 You will be prompted for a label to easily identify it.
 `<leader-j>` pulls up the file window, and `<CR>` loads the file under your cursor.